A Guide for Directors and Delegate Roles

 • Overseeing and contributing to the implementation of these.

-For each Board meeting, Councillors are expected to attend the full day and are expected to prepare by reading the Board papers circulated prior to each meeting and then be ready to contribute to the discussion of each paper.
-A Councillor should be willing and able to prepare and submit a Board paper should they wish to propose that P&C Federation pursue a course of action or adopt a policy.
+For each Board meeting, Directors are expected to attend the full day and are expected to prepare by reading the Board papers circulated prior to each meeting and then be ready to contribute to the discussion of each paper.
+A Director should be willing and able to prepare and submit a Board paper should they wish to propose that P&C Federation pursue a course of action or adopt a policy.

-In general, Councillors are expected to bring suitable knowledge and experience relevant to the operation and concerns of P&C Associations and the parents of children in public education and be able to apply those skills to the oversight and direction of P&C Federation as the peak body for P&C Associations in NSW.
+In general, Directors are expected to bring suitable knowledge and experience relevant to the operation and concerns of P&C Associations and the parents of children in public education and be able to apply those skills to the oversight and direction of P&C Federation as the peak body for P&C Associations in NSW.

-Once elected as a Councillor:
+Once elected as a Director:

-• Councillors may stand for election as a NSW P&C Federation representative on external boards and Committees having relevance to public education.
+• Directors may stand for election as a NSW P&C Federation representative on external boards and Committees having relevance to public education.
 This will require additional time commitments above and beyond the time required for P&C Federation meetings.
 Representatives are expected to support P&C Federation positions, produce written reports and act in accordance with NSW P&C Federation policy

 Delegates